Concealed Weapon Permit

 Requesting a Formal Hearing after the Notice of Suspension

-If you wish to dispute the facts upon which the agency wishes to base the suspension of your concealed firearm permit, then you must attach to the Election of Rights form a statement in writing which describes the facts in dispute and formally requests that the hearing be conducted in accordance with Chapter 28-106 of the Florida Administrative Florida Statute Section 120.57(1) and 120.569.
+If you wish to dispute the facts upon which the agency wishes to base the suspension of your concealed firearm permit, you must attach to the Election of Rights form a written statement describing the facts in dispute.

-The suspension can become final on the 21st day if no request for a hearing is made or after an order is entered after the formal or informal hearing.
+The suspension can become final on the 21st day if no request for a hearing is made or an order is entered after the formal or informal hearing.

 Prohibitions Against Issuance of Concealed Carry Permits for Domestic Violence